• Skip to primary navigation

 Do not confuse coconut cream for Cream of Coconut.
 Cream of Coconut is the stuff you will find in the beverage aisle of the grocery store.
 It is often used in mixed drinks.
 It is sweetened, and cannot be used in the recipe.

 For this recipe, you want coconut cream because it is thick and rich and has enough coconut fat to firm up when chilled.
 You can't use coconut milk here.
-Your vegan silk pie will be too soft to hold it's shaped at room temperature.
+Your vegan silk pie will be too soft to hold its shape at room temperature.

 top view of chocolate peanut butter tart with slices of pie and berries in background

-To keep this tart vegan, be careful to choose dairy-free chocolate.
+To keep this chocolate peanut butter tart is vegan, be careful to choose dairy-free chocolate.
 Darker chocolate is easier to find in vegan varieties and tastes best.
 You can also find dairy-free chocolate at your local bulk food store.

 This tart can be made a day ahead of time.
 Actually, it works out nicely if you do.
 The crust needs about 30 minutes to chill before you add the filling and then the filling needs a couple of hours to fully harden as well.
 So plan accordingly.